soup8732/Custom-Playlist-Maker/CONTRIBUTING.md

 * New features or fixes are covered by tests, if applicable.
 * Existing tests pass successfully.

-## 📄 Code Style Guidelines

-* Follow [PEP 8](https://peps.python.org/pep-0008/) for Python code styling.
-* Use descriptive variable and function names.
-* Include docstrings for all public functions and classes.
-* Maintain consistent indentation and formatting.

 ## 🔀 Branching Strategy